stabilaprotocol/documentation-en/docs/glossary.md

 **ucrUsage**

-The Ucr conumption of the contract caller in one contract trigger.
+The Ucr consumption of the contract caller in one contract trigger.

 **ucrFee**

-The number of STB burned from the contract caller for Ucr conumption in one contract trigger.
+The number of STB burned from the contract caller for Ucr consumption in one contract trigger.

 **originUcrUsage**

-The total Ucr conumption of the contract developer in one contract trigger.
+The total Ucr consumption of the contract developer in one contract trigger.

 **ucrUsageTotal**

-The total Ucr conumption of the contract developer and the contract caller combined.
+The total Ucr consumption of the contract developer and the contract caller combined.

 **Feelimit**